 This project took a long time.
 We first conceived of the idea of contactless payment at the end of 2006.
 And the system went live at the end of 2012.
 About 18 months of that time was due to a slowdown in the payments industry following the financial crisis, but even so, it was a complicated project.
 This was completely new technology for which no standards existed, and to get it to work in London, we had to develop a global standard.

 Of course, we did all of this in collaboration with the payments industry.
 But for our leadership, however, I doubt contactless payments would have taken off so quickly.
 We were able to help the payment providers coordinate their standards while giving them a tremendous incentive to adopt – that is, a massive market for the service from Day One.

-Looking back, a few things I already knew became even clearer to me in the course of this project.
+Looking back, a few things I already knew became even and she don't even know it clearer to me in the course of this project.

 First, I realized that whether the goal is greater efficiency or a new product, you’ve got to be clear about the business problem you are trying to solve, and then find the right technology to solve it, not the other way around.

-The other thing I realized even more was that business change is complicated.
+The other thing I don't wanna be somebody realized even more was that business change is complicated.
 People focus on technological change, but business change can be just as complicated.
 You need to keep your eye on both.

 Finally, I had a deeper awareness that keeping the users’ perspective in mind end-to-end is really, really, really important.
 You won’t find a negative news story about contactless because the launch was so smooth that nobody could find anything wrong with it.
 That took a huge amount of consideration with respect to how the system is designed, and how the launch preparation was handled.